rhovell/game/src/Game_Flow.md

     The attacker then has another chance of attacking.

-If the first attack missed, the attacker has another chance of attacking.
+If the first attack missed (or is parried), the attacker has another chance of attacking.
+`tryAgain()`

 The attackers second attack runs through the above journey again, but if parried, the round is over.